straightsoft/contao-database_cache/README.md

 # Contao Database Cache

-This module offers functionality for storing arbitrary values to database.
+This module offers functionality for caching arbitrary values to database.

 ## Technical instructions